abrarwritescode/Design-Pattern/README.md

-This repository contains code from my design pattern lab
+This repository contains code from my DESIGN PATTERN course